The GCE discovery can also filter machines to include in the cluster based on tags using

 Then, define it in

-cloud: gce: project_id: es-cloud zone: europe-west1-a discovery: seed_providers: gce gce: tags: elasticsearch, dev
+cloud: gce: project_id: es-cloud zone: europe-west1-a discovery: type: gce gce: tags: elasticsearch, dev